 1. Contractual relations

 For the establishment or implementation of the contractual relationship with our customers, the processing of the personal, contract and payment data provided to us is regularly necessary.
 The legal basis for this processing is Art.
-6 Para.
-1 letter b) GDPR.
+6 para.
+1 b) GDPR.
 In addition, we process customer and prospect data for evaluation and marketing purposes.
 This processing takes place on the legal basis of Art.
-6 Para.
-1 letter f) GDPR and serves our interest in further developing our services and to inform you specifically about offers from Janz Tec AG.
-Further data processing can take place with your comsent (Art.
 6 para.
-1 letter a) GDPR) or if this serves to fulfil a legal obligation (Art.
+1 f) GDPR and serves our interest in further developing our services and to inform you specifically about offers from Janz Tec AG.
+Further data processing can take place with your consent (Art.
 6 para.
-1 letter c) GDPR).
+1 a) GDPR) or if this serves to fulfil a legal obligation (Art.
+6 para.
+1 c) GDPR).

 A transfer of your personal data cannot be excluded when using the services Confluence and Jira (provided by Atlassian Pty.
 Ltd. based in Australia and Atlassian Inc. based in the USA).
 For more information, please see “Data transfers to third countries”.